 When assessing respiratory rate, mention that you are recording their pulse, as otherwise the patient may become conscious of their breathing.
 Record for 30 seconds and then multiply by 2.
 When assessing heart rate, just like in the cardiovascular examination, measure for 15 seconds and multiply by 4.

 Inspect the face in general for plethora, which can be due to carbon dioxide retention.
 Inspect the eyes for pallor (anaemia) and look for features of Horner's syndrome (ptosis, miosis, anhydrosis).
 Central cyanosis can be observed on the lips or the underside of the tongue.
-The mouth must also be checked for creamy white plaques which are a result of oral candiadasis, a disease more likely with repeated steroid use.
+Check the mouth and tongue for creamy white plaques which present in oral candiadasis.

 Horner's syndrome is a triad of symptoms which present when there is damage to the sympathetic trunk.
 This is usually due to an apical lung tumour (Pancoast tumour).
 The sympathetic nervous system is involved in facilitating elevation of the eyelid, pupil dilation and sweating.
 As a result, in Horner's syndrome there is partial ptosis, (drooping of the eyelid), miosis (pupil constriction) and anhydrosis (reduced sweating) of the forehead.

 This is a result of a Candida albicans infection, which usually only occurs when the patient is immunosuppressed.
 Patients with respiratory disease who use steroid inhalers must ensure that they wash their mouth after use, otherwise, this could lead to local immunosuppression and candidiasis

 Assess the carotid pulse.
 The character of the waveform should be considered.
 Carbon dioxide retention can be one of the causes of a bounding pulse.